Posted on October 6, 2016 by Joanna Carver

 The new logo was the outcome of thorough research that involved conducting interviews, recording observations and taking surveys of stakeholders from managers to students and alumni to gain insight into their perceptions of the organization.

-San Antonio education logo “It was about reconciling everything into a logo that represented what we gathered from our research,” he said.
+San Antonio Education Partnership logo “It was about reconciling everything into a logo that represented what we gathered from our research,” he said.
 For example, [on the logo] the San Antonio skyline represents community, education is at the forefront and flows outward and inward toward the city and the world,” Morales said.

 In addition to creating a unique logo that will be used for various purposes, Morales learned how to improve his professional development skills and better employ time management.